 In the normal course of business we and our service providers collect and retain certain personal information provided by our tenants, employees of our Administrator and Adviser, and vendors.
 We also rely extensively on computer systems to process transactions and manage our business.
 Despite careful security and controls design, implementation, updating and independent third party verification, our information technology systems, and those of our third party providers, could become subject to cyber incidents.
 A cyber incident is considered to be any adverse event that threatens the confidentiality, integrity or availability of our information resources.
 These incidents may be an intentional attack or an unintentional event and could involve gaining unauthorized access to our information systems or those of our third party providers for purposes of misappropriating assets, stealing confidential information, corrupting data or causing operational disruption.
 The result of these incidents may include disrupted operations, misstated or unreliable financial data, liability for stolen assets or information, increased cybersecurity protection and insurance costs, litigation and damage to our business relationships.
 As our reliance on technology has increased, so have the risks posed to our information systems, both internal and those provided to us by third-party service providers.
+In addition, cybersecurity risks such as those above have increased in recent years in part due to increasingly numerous and sophisticated malicious cyber actors.
 We have implemented processes, procedures and internal controls to help prevent, detect and mitigate cybersecurity risks and cyber intrusions, but these measures, as well as our increased awareness of the nature and extent of a risk of a cyber-incident, do not guarantee that a cyber-incident will not occur, will be timely detected and/or that our financial results, operations or confidential information will not be negatively impacted by such an incident.
-The development and maintenance of these measures is also costly and requires ongoing monitoring, testing and updating as technologies and processes change, and efforts to overcome securi
+The development and main